Published by Christina Riley. Last Updated on November 22, 2023.

 TBC West: Tacos & Taproom is a second location for the nearby Tarboro Brewing Company.
 While most of the brewing happens in Tarboro, small-batch beers and test runs are still produced at the Rocky Mount Mills location.

-Note: this are the only brewery on site that also serves food, so stay tuned for more below!
+Note: this is the only brewery on site serving food, so stay tuned for more below!

 HopFly Brewing Company